Exploring the History of Ecommerce from the 1960s to the 2020s

 Early Beginnings: The Emergence of Ecommerce in the 1960s

-In the 1970s and 1980s, the development of electronic funds transfer (EFT) systems allowed for the electronic transfer of funds between businesses and banks.
-This development was a crucial stepping stone in the evolution of ecommerce, paving the way for online payments and transactions.
+In the subsequent decades, the 1970s and 1980s, the introduction of Electronic Funds Transfer (EFT) systems further advanced ecommerce.
+EFT allowed for the secure and efficient transfer of funds between businesses and banks, paving the way for automated payment processes essential for online commerce.

 The Rise of Online Shopping: A Look at the 1990s and Early 2000s